napulen/academic-kickstart/content/publication/doremyth/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
 publication: "In CIRMMT-OICRM-BRAMS Student Symposium"
 publication_short: "In COBS"

 abstract: "The training of musicianship skills in college-level students remains a significant pedagogical challenge for several reasons, including: diverse student skill levels, motivation, regular practice, and engagement with exercises.
-Our approach was to use gamification to promote engagement during a commonly employed exercise - the identification of pitches."
+Our approach was to use gamification to promote engagement during a commonly employed exercise - the identification of pitches.
+The players are presented with pitches emitted by “enemies”.
+These enemies can be defeated by identifying their emitted scale degrees within the scale being exercised.
+The notes presented to the player are based on statistical pitch-class distributions, which are adjusted according to difficulty settings.
+We created independently-adjustable difficulty levels for the music and video game elements.
+This allows for students of varying skill levels and familiarity to use the game effectively.
+The scale and tuning systems being practiced are also customizable by the user; beyond the existing pre-generated set of Western scales, it is possible for the user to create their own scale systems, including microtonal tunings and non-Western idioms.
+Moreover, modification and extensions of the core game itself are also possible - the code is available through an open-source repository.
+In addition to this presentation, we will share a playable demo version of the game at the conference."

 # Summary.
 An optional shortened abstract.